-Biodiversity & Bee Keeping
+Biodiversity and Bee Keeping

 Wilburton Solar Farm in Cambridgeshire was installed in 2011 and has now been generating clean energy for 5 years.
-This solar farm receives widespread support from the local community, primarily due to noticeable improvements to biodiversity.
+This solar farm receives widespread support from the local community, primarily due to noticeable improvements in biodiversity.
 Wilburton has become a 35-acre pollen, brood seed and wild bird seed paradise.
-In 2015, with the encouragement from the farm's landowner, Lightsource partnered with a local bee farmer and installed 10 hives along the site's southern boundary - producing honey which is sold in the local community.
+As a consequence, the site has seen a marked increase in bird and wild mammal numbers, together with much improved quantity and variety of insects and invertebrates.
+In 2015, with the agreement of the farm's landowner, Lightsource partnered with a local bee farmer and installed 10 hives along the site's southern boundary - producing honey which is sold in the local community.